The Cotton Innovation Network

 The key participants in cotton research are all represented in the Cotton Innovation Network.

-The Network includes representatives from CRDC, Cotton Australia, Cotton Seed Distributors, CSIRO, the Australian Government’s Department of Agriculture, Water and the Environment, the Queensland Government’s Department of Agriculture and Fisheries, the NSW Department of Primary Industries and universities, through the Australian Council of the Deans of Agriculture.
+The Network includes representatives from CRDC, Cotton Australia, Cotton Seed Distributors, CSIRO, the Australian Government’s Department of Agriculture, Fisheries and Forestry, the Queensland Government’s Department of Agriculture and Fisheries, the NSW Department of Primary Industries and universities, through the Australian Council of the Deans of Agriculture.

 Member organisations fund the Network Chair and the CRDC provides secretariat support.